Har Hotzvim: History

 In 2015 the Bank of Israel moved its headquarters and activity to the park, due to renovations in its facility in Givat Ram.
 Towards the end of 2018 several of the bank's divisions returned to the Givat Ram facility.

+In June 2020, the Jerusalem District Planning and Building Committee approved the plan for the construction of Road 22, which will connect the Ramot Shlomo Interchange to Har Hotzvim.

 At the northern edge of the park are located Jerusalem's veterinarian services.